Tailslide/ha_light_sensor/README.md

   - LED only activates in diagnostic mode to conserve power during normal operation
   - Diagnostic mode can only be entered during initial power-up, not during wake from sleep cycles
 - For wake circuit troubleshooting:
-  - Set `WAKE_CIRCUIT_DEBUG` to 1 to enter debug mode
+  - Enter diagnostic mode by holding the button during boot
+  - The diagnostic mode will automatically detect if wake circuit is enabled
   - Adjust the trim potentiometer until the LED turns green when the trap is triggered
-  - Once calibrated, set `WAKE_CIRCUIT_DEBUG` back to 0 for normal operation
+  - The console will display both wake pin state and LDR readings
   - If the wake circuit is not working, check connections and verify the comparator is receiving power
   - Make sure the LDR is properly positioned to detect the trap's LED
-  - When WAKE_CIRCUIT_DEBUG=1, the device will:
+  - In diagnostic mode with wake circuit enabled, the device will:
-    - Only run the debug loop showing LED status based on wake pin
+    - Show LED status based on both wake pin and battery sensor states
     - Not attempt to connect to WiFi or publish MQTT messages
     - Not enter sleep mode
     - Continuously monitor the wake pin state